Building over a public sewer

 After we finish our assessment, we’ll get back to you with either an acceptance letter or a letter outlining our objections to the plan.

-Found other sewerage assets after starting the work?
+What if I find other sewerage assets after starting the work?

 If you start working on site and find that the sewerage system is different to what you expected at the design stage, do get in touch with us at the earliest opportunity.
 Even if you’ve already been given an acceptance letter, we’ll still need to know about any differences to the sewerage system that you find on site during the work.